cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 {{% alert title="Note" color="primary" %}}

-Starting March 19 all users signing in with username/password will be required to set up a 2FA method.
+Starting March 19, all users signing in with a username/password will be required to set up a 2FA method.
 If you don't have 2FA configured by then, you will be asked to configure it the next time you sign in.

 {{% /alert %}}